 “While one might expect the director of the organization to be its most recognizable representative, I would say Kusum has definitely been the face of PAACH for nearly two decades,” Chen said.

-On any day of the week, you might have found Soin sitting at her desk organizing budget and expense work or organizing events such as the annual Asian Pacific American Heritage Week.
-When PAACH moved to the ground floor of the ARCH in Spring 2014, Soin purposely oriented her desk to face the current PAACH common area so that she could easily welcome visitors in when they arrived.
-At her retirement party on April 23, more than 60 students, staff, and alumni held paper cutouts of Soin's face to honor her legacy at PAACH.
+On any day of the week, you might have found Soin sitting at her desk organizing budget and expense work.
+When she wasn't organizing events such as the annual Asian Pacific American Heritage Week, you might have seen Soin in the basement of ARCH, chatting with students.
+When PAACH moved from the first floor of ARCH in Spring 2014, Soin purposely oriented her desk to face the current PAACH common area so that she could easily welcome visitors in when they arrived.
+At her retirement party on April 23, more than 60 students, staff, and alumni held up paper cutouts of Soin's face to honor her legacy at PAACH.

-Over the past two decades, Soin attributed her interactions with students as what made her work at PAACH an “unforgettable journey.”
-Yet, students said it's the love and care she has shown them that has made a lasting impact at Penn.
+For the past two decades, Soin attributed her interactions with students as what made her work at PAACH an “unforgettable journey.”
+Yet, students said it was the love and care she had shown them that had made a lasting impact at Penn.

 College senior Rudmila Rashid, a frequent PAACH visitor, said Soin always offered her words of encouragement, especially as she was going through the “disheartening and emotionally taxing” medical school application process this past year.